Elizabeth Nesta Marks: Legacy

 Elizabeth Marks alone or jointly described 38 new mosquito species (for example, Culiseta arenivaga Marks, 1968), as well as new species of fruit flies, bugs, cockroaches and ticks.
 Another 43 species of mosquito identified by her, have yet to be described satisfactorily.
 She was well known for her practical streak, being able to solve problems with inventive solutions.
 She was equally famous for her Army metal soup ladle which was used to collect mosquito larvae and as an oar when an outboard motor might break down.

 Geoff Monteith of the Queensland Museum described her as "a woman of imposing presence and strong personality, with a sense of obligation to her science and the community in a broader context".

 She wrote her autobiography with Kathleen Cummins, entitled – Mosquitoes and Memories: Recollections of ‘Patricia’ Marks.
 This was published posthumously in 2004.

 Over 70 boxes of her papers were donated to the University of Queensland Library upon her death.
 Many items relating to the social history of Queensland including furniture and cars were donated by Pat Marks and her extended family to the Queensland Museum, John Oxley Library at the State Library of Queensland, the Samford Museum and Queensland Art Gallery.
 The E.N.
 Marks' insect collection was donated to the University of Queensland.

 The Marks family farm was sold off, but the old cottage now exists at the Queensland University of Technology’s Samford Ecological Research Facility (SERF).

+In 2015 the Australian Entomological Society announced that the Pat Marks Award would be presented every two years to recognise lifetime contributions to entomology.